Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

 The puppy will spend most if this time bonding and staying close to it’s mother and the other littermates.

-At this time, breeders or “human” parents should begin handling the puppy to stimulate learning as well as get the puppy used to human handling.
+At this time, breeders or “human” parents should begin handling the puppy to stimulate learning as well as get the puppy used to human handling and human sound.

 Even the smallest stimulus such as handling, and noises can influence the puppy’s learning and coping mechanisms.